svollebregt/IthoEcoFanRFT/README.md

 # IthoEcoFanRFT
-Cloned from supersjimmie who cloned from Klusjesman, work in progress to modify for Raspberry Pi - DO NOT USE YET
+Cloned from supersjimmie who cloned from Klusjesman, work in progress to modify for Raspberry Pi - DO NOT USE YET, UNFINSIHED

 Will work with a 868MHz CC1101 module.
 The CC1150 may also work, except for receiving (which is not required for controlling an Itho EcoFan).
 A 433MHz CC1101/CC1150 might also work, because it has the same chip.
 But a 433MHz CC11xx board has a different RF filter, causing a lot less transmission power (and reception).

+Requires wiringPi!

 ```
 Connections between the CC1101 and the ESP8266 or Arduino:
 CC11xx pins    ESP pins Arduino pins  RPi pins  Description